 What is a Portfolio Review?

-If you have been admitted to Ohio University, congratulations!
 The School of Visual Communication requires a portfolio review for admission to the program.
-During your portfolio review, we would like to learn more about your creative goals and review any examples of creative work you can provide.
-This is also an opportunity for you to learn about us.
-If you don't have a portfolio or other examples of your work, we still want to talk to you.
-Don't let that keep you from coming.
+During your portfolio review, we would like to learn more about your creative process and review examples of creative work you can provide.
+We use this opportunity to talk with you about your goals to help you make sure this is the right program for you.
+This is also an opportunity for you to learn about us!

 - Work from school newspapers and yearbooks

 You may choose to share your work through a website(s), a physical portfolio, an external hard drive or a flash drive.
 If you are brining digital material (such as a USB drive) to an in-person portfolio review, please note that we are an Apple Macintosh-based program and prepare your material for the Apple platform.

 If you have questions about how to prepare your portfolio, please email the School of Visual Communication.

 Ohio University operates on a holistic, selective review and looks for evidence of academic preparation when reviewing applications for admission.
 Additionally, because the School of Visual Communication considers creative talent in the review process, students pursuing certain academic programs must interview and/or submit additional materials for admission consideration.
 Ohio University and the School of Visual Communication do not discriminate against any applicants because of race, color, religion, age, national origin, ethnicity, national ancestry, sex, pregnancy, gender, gender identity or expression, sexual orientation, military service or veteran status, mental or physical disability, or genetic information.